 Examples of more yin methods people use to relax include having sex, use of drugs such as marijuana and other sedatives, use of stimulant drugs, some types of vigorous exercise such as running or jogging, and the use of many types of meditation that scatter one’s thoughts or move energy upward through the body.
-While these methods are effective in some cases, I do not recommend them in nutritional balancing science, as they tend to be far more harmful for the body and mind.
+While these methods are effective in some cases, I do not recommend them in development science, as they tend to be far more harmful for the body and mind.

 MORE ABOUT YIN AND YANG